 Chemistry is truly a fascinating subject, but it can also be a bit overwhelming to study given the vast amount of information students are faced with.
-While there are many types of chemical reactions and processes, the solution to virtually any chemical problem starts with information contained in the periodic table.
+Some even got an O level Chemistry Notes to easily grasp the concept.
+While there are many types of chemical reactions and processes, the solution to virtually any chemical problem starts with the information contained in the periodic table.

 Periodic Table by August Software (Android) – More than just the periodic table

 My second pick is the Periodic Table by August Software for Android.

 I really like it because not only does it have a periodic table, but it also has a solubility table.